Skip to main content

 Click “Click to upload” or simply drag your file into the upload area.

-Then click save and proceed to project setup.
+When you’re ready to move forward, click “Next” and proceed to project setup.

 Step 2: Enter Project Details